 Description: Every Tuesday I offer the “A to Z challenge”, walking step by step through the alphabet.

 If you would like to join in then please click here.

-THIS WEEK, IN A POST CREATED SPECIFICALLY FOR THIS CHALLENGE, SHARE A SELFIE.
+IN A NEW POST CREATED SPECIFICALLY FOR THIS PHOTO CHALLENGE CAPTURE SOMETHING YOU TREASURE.